Back to blog

 What actually changed

 Railway didn't add a new feature.
 They changed the interaction model.
 The product is the same product with the same capabilities.
-The same databases, the same deployment options, the same networking configuration.
 But instead of navigating to Settings, then Databases, then New, then PostgreSQL, then Configure, you type “add a postgres database.”

 The AI didn't make the product smarter.
 It made the product usable.